Day Trip To Hvar From Split

 Europe’s Oldest Public Theater, Arsenal Theater

-The upper floor of the arsenal building, originally constructed in the 13th century, was converted into the Arsenal Theater in 1612, making it the oldest surviving public theater in Europe.
-And performances are still held here.
+The upper floor of the Arsenal Building, originally constructed in the 13th century, was converted into the Arsenal Theater in the 17th century, making it the oldest surviving public theater in Europe.
+Performances are still held here!

 Franciscan Monastery

-This beachside monastery, reached by following the promenade south of the harbor, is full of Venetian paintings and other artifacts.
-A highlight is a painting of the Last Supper by Ravenna Matteo Ingoli.
+Ths Franciscan Monastery is beachside monastery, reached by following the promenade south of the harbor.
+Its interior is full of Venetian paintings and other artifacts.
+Its most famous piece of art is The Last Supper by Venetian Matteo Ingoli.
+It’s also known for the beautiful old tree in its garden.

 Franciscan Monastery